| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 string) regardless of whether it was set or not.
 However, if you are

-(see section The flavor
+using the flavor (see section The flavor Function) and

-Function) functions, there is a difference
+origin (see section The origin Function) functions, there is a difference

 between a variable that was never set and a variable with an empty value.

-In such situations you may want to use the undefine
+In such situations you may want to use the undefine directive to

 make a variable appear as if it was never set.
 For example: